rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231006_New York Times Podcasts.md

 *  And she looked at me said, I don't know.
 *  Next question.
 *  I said, no.
-*  You know, and later, oh, whoa, whoa, whoa, whoa.
+*  You know, and later, oh, whoa, whoa, whoa, whoa, whoa, whoa.
 *  You can't question her.
 *  You can't do that.
-*  You know, and then I never did find out how much that piece of legislation costs.
+*  You know, and then I never did find out how much that piece of legislation cost.
 *  So that was something I asked the speaker about it.
 *  And they said they would use that.
 *  You said I should be able to know exactly what the price tag is on a piece of legislation.